Abhisek20/CoWIN-Vaccine-Tracker-V3.0/Readme.txt

 INTRODUCTION
 ------------

-This a second version of pet project for getting vaccine information for Indians from CoWIN site using public API provided by them.
+This a third version of pet project for getting vaccine information for Indians from CoWIN site using public API provided by them.
 For more information regarding the CoWIN API, visit this link: https://apisetu.gov.in/public/marketplace/api/cowin